AutomatedLab/AutomatedLab/Help/Wiki/Basic/gettingstartedlinux.md

 ```

 All connections will use your key pair instead of a password.
 That however means that no second hop will be possible.
 The combination
-of `-k` and `-i` does not work together, as stated here: <https://www.man7.org/linux/man-pages/man1/ssh.1.html#AUTHENTICATION>
+of `-K` and `-i` does not work together, as stated here: <https://www.man7.org/linux/man-pages/man1/ssh.1.html#AUTHENTICATION>

 ## Next steps